jrowellfx/lsseq/README.md

 for much more useful info.

-Please contact `j a m e s <at> a l p h a - e l e v e n . c o m` with any bug reports, suggestions or oodles of praise as the case may be.
+Please contact `j a m e s <at> a l p h a - e l e v e n . c o m` with any bug reports, suggestions or praise as the case may be.

 If you want everthing in the `lsseq` repo:
 ```